Best road bike mudguards 2026: Protect yourself on wet roads

 Reasons to avoid

-How to choose the best road bike mudguards for you
+Everything you need to know about the best road bike fenders or mudguards

-However, there's a saying among mechanics that you can fit mudguards onto any bike, all you need is patience and P-clips.
-With that in mind, if your bike doesn't have provision for bolt-on mudguards, but you want a more secure fit, you can use P-clips fit onto your fork legs or seat stay to create an eyelet - however, be sure to protect the frame with either heat-shrink, insulation tape or rubber tabs (the sort that are used to shim bike light mounts) at the point of contact, otherwise the contact will damage your paintwork.
+However, there's a saying among mechanics that you can fit mudguards to any bike.
+All you need is patience and P-clips (a type of metal fitting).
+With that in mind, if your bike doesn't have provision for bolt-on mudguards, but you want a more secure fit, depending on the bike, you might be able to use P-clips to fit onto your fork legs or seat stay to create an eyelet.
+However, be sure to protect the frame with either heat-shrink, insulation tape or rubber tabs (the sort that are used to shim bike light mounts) at the point of contact; otherwise, the contact will damage your paintwork.

 Which length and shape mudguards do I need?

 Mudguards come in all shapes and sizes, and the more wheel coverage they offer, the more spray they will prevent.
-A full-length fender will not only protect you and the rider sitting on your wheel from tyre gunk but also your frame and bottom bracket will be pelted by less salt-infused road grit.
+A full-length mudguard, with a proper length flap, will protect you and the rider sitting on your wheel.
+A good fender system will also keep your frame and bottom bracket clean and free of mud and dirt coming off the ground.

-Look for fenders that have some contouring or a rounded shape, if they are too flat they won't offer all that much protection.
+For optimal coverage, look for mudguards with a contoured or rounded shape, as well as a rolled-in edge.
+If they are too flat, they won't offer all that much protection.

-Even full-length mudguard coverage doesn't necessarily prevent that arc of spray that comes from a fast-spinning wheel, fitting a flap (an Ass Saver performs well) to the end of your mudguards is a great way to offer absolute coverage, and it'll probably help you make friends on the winter club run.
+Even full-length mudguard coverage doesn't necessarily prevent that arc of spray that comes from a fast-spinning wheel.
+If you ride with other people, you will also want to fit an extra flap at the end of your mudguards, particularly the rear one.
+It's not only a great way to offer absolute coverage, but the rider behind you will come home with a clean face.

-For a mudguard to work correctly, it needs to sit close enough to the tyre that water is captured, without being too close that it will consistently rub.
-Beyond keeping an eye on what the maximum tyre clearance of your fender of choice is, keep in mind that if a rock or something similar gets jammed between the tyre and the fender it may cause the wheel to come to an abrupt stop — a big problem if it's your front wheel.
+For a mudguard to work correctly, it needs to sit close enough to the tyre to capture water but far enough away to avoid rubbing.
+Beyond keeping an eye on what the maximum tyre clearance of your fender of choice is, keep in mind that if a rock or something similar gets jammed between the tyre and the fender, it may cause the wheel to come to an abrupt stop.
+That's a real problem if it's your front wheel, and it's the reason a good safety release system is important.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!